MobCat/UIX-Light-Iconinator/README.md

-# UIX-Light Iconinator
+# UIX-Lite Iconinator
-Automatically build and pack game icons for the games launcher in UIX Light beta.
+Automatically build and pack game icons for the games launcher in UIX Lite beta.

 > [!WARNING]
 > This project is just a PoC<br>